-The Oates Collection (Africa) books are available for Long Loan and if you have a University I.D./Library Card you can borrow books at the Loans Desk or at the self-issue units on level 2.
+The Oates Collection (Africa) books are available for Standard Loan and if you have a University I.D./Library Card you can borrow books at the Loans Desk or at the self-issue units on level 2.

 Robert Washington Oates (1874-1958) was born in London and educated in Belgium and Germany.
 He served in the First World War as a private soldier, at the same time amassing a considerable fortune through his financial interest in a firm of industrial chemists.
 After the war he became an antique dealer, gaining an international reputation in the antiquarian book-trade.